mavost/urban-dbt/README.md

     group_by_and_order_by_style = explicit
     ```

-  - Add a `.sqlfluffingnore` config file to the project root, see, `jaffle_shop-dev`:
+  - Add a `.sqlfluffingnore` config file to the project root:

-    ```bash
-    dbt_packages/
-    target/
+    ```ignore
+    **/dbt_packages/
+    **/target/
+    <python_env>/
     ```

-  - From the dbt project root, either invole `sqlfluff lint` to list the code quality issues in the
+  - From the git project root, either invoke `sqlfluff lint` to list the code quality issues in the
-  current version of the SQL code or run `sqlfluff fix` to auto-correct the issues on the fly.
+  current SQL code or run `sqlfluff fix` to auto-correct the issues on the fly.
-  Note, that some issues need to be fixed manually.
+  Note, that some quality issues will still have to be fixed manually but the linter will usually
+  point to the right direction.

+- [Pre-commit](https://pre-commit.com/) hooks to check for fundamental issues with the code base
+  before adding them to git,

+  - Invoked manually via, `pre-commit run --all-files`.

 ## References